corpus-christi/corpus-christi/doc/group-hierarchy.md

 Two nodes are _detached_ if and only if they don't have any common _relative nodes_, including themselves.

+A _path_ is a sequence of nodes, where each preceding node is an _immediate super-node_ of the node following it.
+The _length_ of a path is the number of nodes contained in the path.

+A _cycle_ in the leadership hierarchy occurs when a node becomes a _sub-node_ or a _super-node_ of itself __through a _path_ (excluding itself on both ends) of non-repeated nodes with a _length_ of 3 or above__.
+For more clarification on the bolded part, see the [edge case section](#edge-cases).

 The diagram below illustrates some of the key terminologies.

 ![Terminology-illustration](https://g.gravizo.com/svg?digraph%20G%20%0A%7B%20%0A%20%20%20%20edge%20%5Bfontcolor%3Dsienna%5D%3B%0A%20%20%20%20subgraph%20cluster_1%20%7B%20%0A%20%20%20%20%20%20%20%20G1%3B%0A%20%20%20%20%20%20%20%20fontcolor%3Dgrey%3B%0A%20%20%20%20%20%20%20%20color%3Dgrey%3B%0A%20%20%20%20%20%20%20%20label%3D%22Parent-node%20of%20Person%201%2C%5CnGrandparent-node%20of%20Group%202%20and%20Group%203.%22%3B%0A%20%20%20%20%7D%0A%20%20%20%20subgraph%20cluster_0%20%7B%20%0A%20%20%20%20%20%20%20%20G2%3B%0A%20%20%20%20%20%20%20%20G3%3B%0A%20%20%20%20%20%20%20%20fontcolor%3Dgrey%3B%0A%20%20%20%20%20%20%20%20color%3Dgrey%3B%0A%20%20%20%20%20%20%20%20label%3D%22Child-node%20of%20Person%201%2C%5CnGrandchild-node%20of%20Group%201%22%3B%0A%20%20%20%20%20%20%20%20labelloc%3Db%3B%0A%20%20%20%20%7D%20%0A%20%20%20%20G1%20-%3E%20P1%20%5Blabel%3D%22has%20member%22%5D%3B%0A%20%20%20%20P1%20-%3E%20G2%20%5Blabel%3D%22is%20manager%20of%22%5D%3B%0A%20%20%20%20P1%20-%3E%20G3%3B%0A%20%20%20%20G1%20%5Blabel%3D%22Group%201%22%3B%20xlabel%3D%22Group%20Node%22%5D%3B%0A%20%20%20%20G2%20%5Blabel%3D%22Group%202%22%3B%20xlabel%3D%22Group%20Node%22%5D%3B%0A%20%20%20%20G3%20%5Blabel%3D%22Group%203%22%5D%3B%0A%20%20%20%20P1%20%5Bshape%3Drectangle%3B%0A%20%20%20%20label%3D%22Person%201%22%3B%0A%20%20%20%20xlabel%3D%22Participant%20Node%22%5D%3B%0A%7D%0A)